cryoEM-CNIO/BinderFlow/README.md

 `As with RFD, this installs PyRosetta, which requires a license for commercial purposes.`

 4.After cloning the repository and installing the environment, you have to set all your local information in **config.sh** (Paths to the RFD, pMPNN and AF2IG directory, environments names and slurm configuration).

+5.For filtering of designs we use DSSP from Biopython.
+It requires installation using:
+`sudo apt-get install dssp` or equivalent for your system.

 ## BinderFlow